-Mary Dohm and her husband Gerry moved from the southwest Chicago suburbs to Las Cruces in 2015.
-They share their home with a French bulldog named Beckham and a boxer named Harper.
-Prior to their move, Mary and her husband designed and built a state-of-the-art pet boarding facility on their property in Illinois.
-Mary operated the 5-star rated business for 12 years.
-Mary has always loved animals.
-She raised and showed their dogs in AKC-sanctioned dog shows across the US for over 28 years.
+My husband, Gerry and I moved from the southwest Chicago suburbs to Las Cruces in 2015.
+We share our home with a French bulldog named Beckham and a boxer named Harper.
+Prior to our move, we designed and built a state-of-the-art pet boarding facility on our property in Illinois.
+I operated the 5-star rated business for 12 years.
+I raised and showed our dogs in AKC-sanctioned dog shows across the US for over 28 years.
 Pet boarding offered an opportunity to work with people and provide care for a variety of pets, which was a dream come true.
-Preceding the pet boarding business, Mary was office manager for an electrical contractor and a plumbing contractor in Illinois.
-She was a supervisor for the Blend Center at Union Oil of California’s Chicago Refinery, as well as Quality Department Supervisor for California Medical Review in Ontario, CA. Mary is the current Treasurer of the GFWC Progress Club of Las Cruces.
-She will be completing her 2nd year at the end of June and will continue for another 2 years, concluding her 4-year term.
-She is excited to be of service to the Picacho Hills Property Owners Association and looks forward to meeting everyone.
+Preceding the pet boarding business, I was office manager for an electrical contractor and a plumbing contractor in Illinois.
+I was a supervisor for the Blend Center at Union Oil of California’s Chicago Refinery, as well as Quality Department Supervisor for California Medical Review in Ontario, CA. I am the current Treasurer of the GFWC Progress Club of Las Cruces.
+I will be completing my 2nd year at the end of June and will continue for another 2 years, concluding my 4-year term.
+I am excited to be of service to the Picacho Hills Property Owners Association and looks forward to meeting everyone.